WELCOME TO AN ENTERTAINMENT SITE FOR SCOTTISH COUNTRY DANCERS!

 Despite his name, he did not live in nearby Pelorus Sound.
 Pelorus Jack was first seen around 1888 when he appeared in front of the schooner Brindle when the ship approached French Pass.
 When the members of the crew saw the dolphin bobbing up and down in front of the ship, they at first wanted to kill him but were dissuaded by the captain’s wife.
 To their amazement, the dolphin then proceeded to guide the ship through the narrow channel.
 And for years thereafter, he safely guided almost every ship that came by.
 Although the area has dangerous rocks and strong currents, no shipwrecks occurred when Jack was present.

-For a special video of the dance with introductory commentary by devisor Barry Skelton and more history of Pelorus Jack himself, click the 1909 photo of Jack!
-Also included, actual footage of Jack escorting a ship!
+For a special video of the dance with introductory commentary by devisor Barry Skelton himself, click the vintage comic book excerpt, "Miracle of the Deep" by Western Publishing from the late 1940s or early 1950's.
+Note that Jack is misidentified as a porpose!

 Click the dance cribs or description below to link to a printable version of the dance!